- Centre for the Government of Queensland

 Centre for the Government of Queensland

-The Centre for the Government of Queensland utilises the latest digital technology to increase access and resources for the study of the history and government of Queensland.
-The Centre’s four major projects combine newly digitised nineteenth and twentieth century materials with the latest academic research to create a unique, interactive repository for teachers, researchers and students of Queensland studies.
-The Centre's major projects are supported by a five year research contract with the Queensland Department of the Premier and Cabinet.
+The Centre for the Government of Queensland utilises the latest digital technology to create new resources for the study of the history and government of Queensland.
+The Centre’s four major projects combine newly digitised nineteenth and twentieth century materials with the latest research to create a unique, interactive repository for teachers, researchers and students.
+The Centre's major projects were supported by a five year research contract with the Queensland Department of the Premier and Cabinet and an ARC Linkage Grant with the Queensland Museum.

 - Queensland Historical Atlas – groups the ways in which people interact with, understand and interpret the Queensland landscape into a range of cultural themes and concepts.
-The site contains a range of historical maps, photos, artwork and other memorabilia, supported by informative essays and commentary.
+The website draws on the research of over 150 contributors, including research notes and peer reviewed articles, overseen by an editorial board.
+It contains a range of historical maps, photos, and graphic images that has never been brought together before.
 The material has been drawn from major cultural repositories, archives, art galleries, museums and private collections.
+The project was made possible by an ARC Linkage Grant with the Queensland Museum.